 Tung oil is a popular water-resistant wood finish that also looks great on wicker.
 It’s sourced from a tung tree and gives your wicker a glossy, rich, dark finish.
 Wash wicker furniture with water and soap, and let dry.

-Then apply the oil using a cloth, brush, or a spray bottle.
+Then apply the oil using a cloth, brush, or a spray bottle (a glass spray bottle or a plastic one).
 Use another cloth to evenly coat your furniture.
 Let it dry fully before using.
 For maximum water-resistant properties, apply tung oil again at the end of every season.
 This helps keep damp out of the wicker, preventing mildew growth and wear.

 Wash cushions and covers every season